Beyond Dashboards: Enabling employees to answer their data-related questions [+]

-Performance management and measurement best practices (organizational and personal goal-setting, strategic planning, KPI selection, etc.), though books on these topics are recommended in the workshop.
-Examples of well-designed performance displays are shown, as well as how performance displays fit into an overall system of information displays.
+Performance measurement and improvement best practices (organizational and personal goal setting, strategic planning, KPI selection, etc.), though books on these topics are recommended.
+Examples of well-designed performance displays are featured, and we discuss how performance reporting displays fit into an ecosystem of information displays.

 As an independent educator and consultant, Nick has taught data visualization and information dashboard design to over 1,500 professionals in over a dozen countries at organizations such as NASA, Bloomberg, The Central Bank of Tanzania, Visa, the Government of Canada, Northwestern Mutual, The United Nations, Marathon Oil, Shopify, and Teradata, among many others.
 In 2014, Nick became the first and only educator to be authorized by Stephen Few to deliver his foundational data visualization and dashboard design workshops.
 Nick also frequently consults for large and mid-sized private, public and non-profit organizations, designing information dashboards for senior decision-makers and other roles.

 For over 20 years, Nick has been designing information displays that enable senior decision-makers to make better, more data-driven decisions based on potentially large amounts of data, and to do so in less time and with less effort.
 He has extensive knowledge of data visualization, information dashboard design, business intelligence, data analysis, cognition and cognitive biases, perception, memory and learning, software design and development, and product management.
 Nick's first book, Beyond Dashboards, will be published in early 2020.

 Nick has held senior management positions at several software companies and was a cofounder of BitFlash Inc., which raised over $20M in venture financing and was sold to OpenText Corporation in 2004.
 In 2012, Nick was granted a United States patent in the decision-support field.

 Price 8.800.
 Multiple signups will receive a 20% discount.